Data Centers in Buffalo

 Natural Disaster Risk

-Buffalo has a very low natural disaster risk profile, with a FEMA National Risk Index score of 16.64 out of 100, as of September 2025.
-The primary environmental risks are manageable and infrequent.
+Buffalo has a very low natural disaster risk profile, with a FEMA National Risk Index score of 16.64 out of 100 as of September 2025.
+This score makes it an excellent choice for critical infrastructure and data protection.
+The primary environmental risks to consider are winter weather, hail, landslide, and wildfire.